 Turmeric bug starter is really, really easy to make at home.
 In about 5 days you can have a happy bubbling starter.
 Here’s what you need to know to make your own turmeric bug.

-- To make turmeric bug starter, follow my recipe for ginger bug starter.
+- To make a turmeric bug starter, follow my recipe for ginger bug starter.
 Just replace the freshly grated ginger with turmeric root.
 Otherwise, the steps are identical.

 - Turmeric bug cannot be made with powdered turmeric.
 You need fresh turmeric root.
 The skin is important for helping to catch the turmeric bug.
+And many brands of powdered turmeric have been treated with preservatives to keep the bright yellow colour.

 - Ginger bug starter can be used to brew turmeric soda and vice-versa.
 They really are interchangeable.
 I’m always brewing one or the other or both together for an immune-boosting mix.

-Flavouring Turmeric Bug Soda
+Flavouring Turmeric Sodas

 Here are a few ways to experiment with flavours.